 have finally started coming together in a much-alluded Myth Arc

 of great scope.

-; Martin and/or over-eager vendors would post a publication date and then miss that date with little-to-no explanation.
+, exacerbated by Martin and/or over-eager vendors posting a publication date and then missing it with little-to-no explanation.
 Repeat this a few times, during which time fellow Fantasy Doorstopper

 writer Robert Jordan passes away

 , and the end result was a very worried fanbase.
 Confirmation of a release was finally made by George R.R.
 Martin himself, and A Dance With Dragons